Palina24/OTUS-CS-2024-12-HW-2/README.md

 of given number.

-In file "inSimuatorLc.txt" I tried to do the same on LC-3 simulator, but the program works correct only for odd numbers less than 32.
+In file "inSimuatorLc.txt" I tried to do the same on LC-3 simulator https://spacetech.github.io/LC3Simulator/# , but the program works correct only for odd numbers less than 32.
 The given number is R2, the result is R5.